sphinx-gallery/sphinx-gallery/doc/configuration.rst

-The following is an example of ``index.rst`` that handles a gallery with sub-galleries and can insert example from one sub-gallery into another one while preserving the nested structure in th TOC tree.:
+The following is an example of ``index.rst`` that handles a gallery with sub-galleries and can insert example from one sub-gallery into another one while preserving the nested structure in the TOC tree.:

 .. code-block:: rst
     Examples gallery